 The ambiance is one of the most important things for customers.
-This is what shopping experience is all about: the smell of freshly-baked goods, the beautiful decorations, the perfectly aligned products, and the soft music.
+This is what the shopping experience is all about: the smell of freshly-baked goods, the beautiful decorations, the perfectly aligned products, and the soft music.

 Keep up with trends and technology

 While eCommerce platforms innovate often, brick and mortar stores seem to stand still.
-Old-school in-store marketing solutions are no longer appealing for your customers.
+Old-school in-store marketing solutions are no longer appealing to your customers.
 This is why you need to keep up with trends and innovate as much as possible.